Autogramm/grex-doc/content/docs/examples/contrastive/_index.md

 ---
 weight: 4
-title: "Contrastive Grammar"
+title: "Contrastive Analysis"
 ---

-# Example: Contrastive Grammar
+# Example: Contrastive Analysis

 It's possible to compare two languages given a target linguistic phenomenon.
 We call this a constrative grammar.
 We look for linguistic patterns that will predict one language over another, our sub-treebank over another, given a treebank that combined sentences of two different sources.